frederic-perez/AmE-dictionary/data/idioms.md

 __take the gloves off__ _The gloves are coming off today._
 __take the high road__ :two: To choose the most noble, ethical, or diplomatic course or method, especially after or in the face of negativity or ill treatment. _Strive to always take the high road when dealing with others, even if they’ve treated you unfairly in the past.
 Life has a habit of rewarding those who learn to turn the other cheek._
 __take the hit (for someone or something)__ To face punishment, blame, censure, or arrest for someone else’s crime or misdeed. _We’ve made it look like he withdrew the money, so when the police start investigating, he’ll be the one to take the hit._
+__take the hit__ (take the fall) To incur blame or censure, either willingly or unwillingly: _a senior official who took the fall for the failed intelligence operation._
 __take the weight off (one’s) feet__ To lie or (especially) sit down, generally after being upright for a long period of time. _We’ve been walking all over town today, so I think we’re just going to head back to the hotel and take the weight off our feet for a while._
 __take turns__ To alternate doing something; to do something in succession, one person or thing after another. _Please take turns instead of everyone talking at once._
 __take umbrage__ To become offended or angered by something. _Hey, I take umbrage at the idea that I didn’t put my full effort into this project._